ichlaffterlalu/advprog-lab/tutorial-3/README.md

 Your tasks in completing Decorator pattern implementation in this tutorial are as follow:

-1. Create a Class (or Complete if the Class is already available) for each Bread and Filling that already mentioned above.
+1. Create a Class (or Complete if the Class is already avtrailable) for each Bread and Filling that already mentioned above.
 2. Create and Implement the required method `getDescription` and `getCost` to complete the Class.
 You can see Head First Design Pattern Book Chapter 3 as a guidance for method implementation.